infosec-ucalgary/magpieCTF-2024/challenges/forensics/latent_pearls/README.md

 ### Author: <Marianna (MariannaFerr)>

 ## Description
-The enigmatic group, Rogueware, notorious for their advocacy against the malign use of androids and AI, has raised an alarm.
-Android birds, enticed by the allure of shiny objects, have taken a liking to theft, pilfering everything from smartphones and wallets to delicate pearl necklaces.
+A new strain of malware from the enigmatic group Rogueware has raised an alarm.
+Affecting some of the older models of BinCortex's android birds, they have taken a liking to theft, pilfering everything from smartphones and wallets to delicate pearl necklaces.

-In a daring move, a Rogueware agent managed to snap a picture of the avian culprits during their latest heist.
-However, in a twist of digital ingenuity, the thieving birds tampered with the image, leaving behind a cryptic puzzle for those daring enough to unravel it.
+A street camera managed to snap a photo of one of the droids, but it appears that there was some interference in delivering the image, as part of the image failed to deliver.
+You're tasked with finding the missing data and reporting it back to us.

-As the ripple effect of these deviant android birds threatens to escalate, urgent intervention is paramount.
-The clock is ticking, and we must thwart their escalating thievery before it evolves into a more malicious breed of mischief.
+ - Bounty posted by *Abberant Watchdogs* and *BinCortex*

 ## Hints
-What we are looking for must be so close-- concealed, yet right under our noses!
+What we are looking for must be so close-- concealed, yet right **under** our noses!

 ## Solution
 To find the flag, we must 'uncrop' the image by modifying the bytes that display its height.